chriskormaris/MyChessGame/README.md

 # My Chess Game #

-A traditional com.chriskormaris.mychessgame.api.chess_board game implementation using Minimax AI, with Alpha-Beta Pruning.
+A traditional chess game implementation using Minimax AI, with Alpha-Beta Pruning.

 © Created by: Christos Kormaris, Athens 2020